saidworks/szportfolio/README.md

 [![Azure](https://img.shields.io/badge/Azure-Hosted-0078D4?logo=microsoft-azure)](https://azure.microsoft.com/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**🤖 Built with [Kiro AI](https://kiro.ai) - Agentic IDE**
+**🤖 Built with [Kiro AI] - Agentic IDE**
-This project was architected and developed using Kiro, an AI-powered development environment that transforms requirements into production-ready code through intelligent agents.
+This project is a playground for experimenting with spec driven development using Kiro AI, an AI-powered development environment created by AWS.

----

 ## 🎯 Overview

-Portfolio CMS is a professional-grade content management system designed for developers to showcase their work, publish technical articles, and engage with visitors.
+Portfolio CMS is a content management system designed for developers to showcase their work, publish technical articles, and engage with visitors.
 Built with modern .NET technologies and following clean architecture principles, it demonstrates enterprise-level development practices while remaining easy to deploy and maintain.

 ### Key Highlights